-If you encounter an error while using the VistA computer system, Kernel traps it, issue the message "Sorry 'bout that", and attempt to return you to your primary menu.
-Kernel can recover from most error conditions and, given a suitable environment, permits you to continue.
-Some error conditions, however, cause an abnormal exit such that you are immediately logged off the computer system.
+If you encounter an error while using the VistA computer system, Kernel traps it, issues the message "Sorry 'bout that", and attempts to return you to your primary menu.
+Kernel can recover from most error conditions, and given a suitable environment, permits you to continue.
+Some error conditions, however, cause an abnormal exit, which immediately logs you off the computer system.
 When this happens, you can sign on again if you still need to use the computer system.